KNowledgeOnWebScale/solid-cockpit/README.md

    `npx @solid/community-server -p 3000 -c @css:config/file.json -f .data`

+(If you would like to relaunch your pod at any point after initialization, you can then run the command `node localserver.js`)

 #### Setting up the Solid pod
 1. Using a web browser navigate to